smxi/inxi/README.txt

 recent inxi commits.

 ISSUES: https://github.com/smxi/inxi/issues
 No issues accepted for non current inxi releases.
 See below for more on that.
-Unfortunately as of 2.9, no support or issues can be accepted for older inxi's because inxi 2.9 and newer is a full rewrite, and legacy inxi is not being supported since my time is finite (plus of course, one reason for the rewrite was to never have to work with Gawk->Bash again!)
+Unfortunately as of 2.9, no support or issues can be accepted for older inxi's because inxi 2.9 (Perl) and newer is a full rewrite, and legacy inxi is not being supported since my time is finite (plus of course, one reason for the rewrite was to never have to work with Gawk->Bash again!)

 SUPPORT FORUMS: http://techpatterns.com/forums/forum-33.html
 This is the best place to place support issues that may be complicated.